• Newsletters

 My motto has always been: Why waste time doing one thing when you could be getting three things done?
 A proud multi-tasker, I used to take this more-is-more approach to an absurd level.
 Once, feeling particularly productive, I caught myself thinking about seven things at the exact same time, eight if you include the tallying up of thoughts.
 But the mind has a way of playing tricks on us.
 Was I really thinking about eight things, or was I simply spinning through my Rolodex of worry?

 Wanting to try to find a little more space in my mind, I begrudgingly began to meditate.
-I was highly sceptical, so I started small: I made myself sit down a few times a week and concentrate on my breathing.
+I was highly skeptical, so I started small: I made myself sit down a few times a week and concentrate on my breathing.

 To my surprise, it wasn’t pure torture.
 In fact, I started sleeping better.
 I decided to take things up a notch.
 I started to meditate for longer periods of time and generally try to be more mindful outside of meditation.
 Instead of being glued to my phone on the subway, I’d focus on my breathing.
 Whenever I’d sit down, I’d concentrate on precisely what that felt like.
 I’d analyze the glorious flavour explosion of every single Nerd candy (don’t judge—they are delicious) I ate in minute detail.
 As Catherine Phillips, a psychiatrist in Edmonton told me, “Practising mindfulness briefly throughout the day is going to have an effect on your neural development — it’s going to have an effect on your capacity to self-regulate.”
 I set a goal of soon being a superhero of self-regulation.